A 'living constitution' for a Dying Republic

 Today, two centuries hence, Justice Antonin Scalia says of judicial activism, “As long as judges tinker with the Constitution to 'do what the people want,’ instead of what the document actually commands, politicians who pick and confirm new federal judges will naturally want only those who agree with them politically.”

-The most insidious line of activist interpretations concerns our Constitution's First Amendment.
-Invoking Jefferson's "Wall of Separation," the Despotic Branch has endeavored to remove any vestigial remnant of faith from all quarters of the public square at the federal, state and local level.
+The most insidious line of activist interpretations concerns our Constitution’s First Amendment.
+Invoking Jefferson’s “Wall of Separation” myth as addressed in his Letter to the Danbury Baptists, the Despotic Branch has endeavored to remove any vestigial remnant of faith from all quarters of the public square at the federal, state and local level.

 Of course, the First Amendment states only that “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof…”